tomrndom/osf-website/src/pages/about/board/index.md

     name: Tytus Kurek
     openStack: https://www.openstack.org/community/members/profile/70331
     picture: /img/tytuskurek.jpg
-    title: Gold Representative
+    title: Gold Director
     twitter: ""
-  - company: China Unicom Wo Cloud
+  - company: "Ant Financial, Kata Containers "
-    description: Xin Zhong got his Master Degree from Tsinghua University in 2003.
-      He has nearly 20 years  of open source related experience.
-He is an expert in Linux OS, distributed storage and  cloud computing.
-He has been involved in development and operation of several large-scale  internet and enterprise cloud platform as technical director or chief architect.
-      Currently, he is the CTO of Wo Cloud for China Unicom.He is in charge of the development  team with nearly 200 engineers who are working for public cloud, private cloud and  multi-cloud management products.
+    description: >-
+      Xu Wang is a senior staff engineer at Ant Financial and an initial member of Kata Containers Architecture Committee.
+He was the CTO and Cofounder of hyper.sh and created hypervisor-based open source container runtime runV (secure as VM, fast as container). runV merged with clear containers from Intel, and become Kata Containers project in Dec 2017.

+      Before cofounded hyper.sh, Xu worked in a public cloud in China since 2011 and was working for China Mobile cloud team from 2007 to 2011.

+      Xu had experiences on Linux Kernel, virtualization,  container, and distributed storage system.
+And he is also a technical writer and translator on Linux, virtualization, NoSQL etc.
-    name: Xin Zhong
+    name: Xu Wang
     openStack: https://www.openstack.org/community/members/profile/119260
-    picture: /img/xinzhong.jpg
+    picture: /img/xuwang.jpg
-    title: Gold Representative
+    title: Platinum Director
   - company: Huawei
     description: >-
       Bill Ren holds an EMBA and Master Degree from PeKing University, and a CS